blahosyl/enlightened-publishing/README.md

 #### Colors and images | About/Credentials section

-Leaning into the visual separation of the different sections of the website, this section features a bright background with the mint salient color (#9FFFCB), and a colorful hero image (modified to fit the site's color scheme) with the client's name and tagline.
+Leaning into the visual separation of the different sections of the website, this section features a bright background with the mint salient color (#9FFFCB), and a colorful image (modified to fit the site's color scheme) with the client's name and tagline.
+The text background is slightly transparent, to have a more organic connection with the image.

 #### Layout | About/Credentials section

+The image of this section is full width, with the text on the image changing position depending on the device size:
+- mobile: full width and on the bottom half of the image
+- tablet: full height, on the right hand side of the image, extending to the right end
+- laptop/desktop: full height, on the right hand side of the image, with some space on the rightmost end of the image

-The hero image is followed by a short introductory text summarising the client's relevant experience, the different jobs/positions/experiences are presented in a responsive grid (based on the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-v3/)).
+The image is followed by a short introductory text summarising the client's relevant experience, the different jobs/positions/experiences are presented in a responsive grid (based on the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-v3/)).
 By default, only the institution and position title is visible; details are uncovered on tap (mobile, tablet) or hover (laptop/desktop).
 This keeps information easy to take in at a glance, but interested users can also find out more.

+The last item in the section is a YouTube video of the client giving a talk.
+This gives the opportunity for users to see the client presenting to a larger group.

 ### Contact section design